dimbimbo3/COMS114-Projects-2/README.md

 # COMS114-Projects-2
-My projects for COMS114 (Intro. to Computer Science I - Java I) at SCCC
+My projects for Intro. to Computer Science I (Java I) at SCCC